 Employee Mental and Physical Considerations

 Multiple studies (including this one published on the National Center for Biotechnology Information) have concluded that rotating shift work – particularly those requiring overnight work – can have a strong negative impact on workers' physical and mental health.
 Abnormal sleep schedules may contribute to cardiovascular disorders, cancer, metabolic issues, gastrointestinal disorders, and legitimate strains on the psychological state of employees.
+This will disrupt their circadian rhythm in the long run if they don't pay attention to their sleep quality.
 Clearly, none of these are good for your employees or your restaurant.

 The most commonly implemented rotating shifts are done so on an eight-, ten-, or twelve-hour shift basis.
 Continuous days of ten- and twelve-hour shifts can drain your employees quickly, especially if they're overnighters.
 Towards the end of their shifts, they might lose focus and be more prone to make a mistake.
 Longer shifts could also create resentment from your staff for keeping them from their families for too long and thus increase employee turnover.

 Rotating shift work has been linked to health issues in several studies.
 Our bodies rely on the consistency of a biological 24-hour clock relative to our locations.
 For rotating shift schedules requiring overnight work, continued sleep-wake cycle disruptions can lead to the aforementioned health problems, ranging from the risk of cancer to heightened stress and mood disorders.
 Additionally, the stress induced by rotating overnight shifts can lead to unhealthy behaviors such as “smoking, alcohol consumption, and lack of exercise.”